Click to Apply to Be a CBATI (not necessary for participants of Instructor’s Courses).

 More benefits!
 Discounts on Grisha’s favorite products and websites, including:

-- Webinars and streaming videos at EmpoweredAnimals.com
+- Free webinars and discounted streaming videos and gear at EmpoweredAnimals.com

 - School of BAT online courses